 Welcome to my homepage.

 I am a German musicologist based in Ghana, with an interest in the role of music in the mediation of everyday cultural, social, and affective experience.
 Much of my work focuses on performance culture and music experience in Ghana and the Ghanaian diaspora.
 I hold an M.A. in Musicology, African Studies, and Social Anthropology from the University of Cologne and a Ph.D. in Ethnomusicology from Hanover University of Music, Drama and Media, Germany.
 In 2009 I joined the faculty of the University of Cape Coast, which is beautifully located on the West African Atlantic coast, some 150 kilometers west of Ghana’s capital Accra.
-Since 2014 I serve as the Head of the Department of Music and Dance (https://music.ucc.edu.gh/).
+From 2014 to 2019 I served as the Head of the Department of Music and Dance (https://music.ucc.edu.gh/).

 My academic interests range widely, from the anthropology, sociology and psychology of music to cultural and media studies, sound ecology, as well as cultural policy and sustainability research.
 Most recently I have also begun to explore creative coding, digital sound design, and the application of computational tools in music analysis, digital art, as well as in digital humanities projects and public scholarship.
 These diverse interests reflect both in my research and in my teaching, which encompasses graduate courses in research methods, ethnomusicology, cultural anthropology and performance theory, as well as undergraduate courses in music technology, music history, and the sociocultural study of music.